pivotal/docs-tap/application-accelerator/creating-accelerators/composition.md

 All of the metadata about options (type, default value, description, choices if applicable, _etc._) is coming along when being imported.

-As a consequence of this, users are prompted for a value for those options that come from fragments, as if they were options of the accelerator.
+As a consequence of this, users will be prompted for a value for those options that come from fragments, as if they were options of the accelerator.

 ## Using the `InvokeFragment` Transform